payal004/payal004/README.md

-## Hi there 👋 I'm Payal Agarwal
+## Hi there 👋 I'm Payal

-💻 **Web Developer | Tech Enthusiast |
+💻 **New Web Developer

-I’m passionate about building user-friendly web applications and learning new technologies.
+Learnign to build web applications and learning new technologies.
 Let’s connect and collaborate on creative projects! 🚀

 ---